SHELBY

 Audience-powered reporting

-As the project lead for WDET's audience engagement series CuriosiD, I had the privilege of helping listeners answer their burning questions about Detroit and the region.
+As the project lead for WDET's audience engagement series "CuriosiD," I had the privilege of helping listeners answer their burning questions about Detroit and the region.
 Their curiosity inspired some of the most meaningful and delightful stories.

 Read or listen to some of my favorite stories→